-We rely heavily on volunteers to keep the farm going.
-Join us for a hands-on learning/growing experience!
+Volunteers help keep the farm going–join us for a hands-on learning/growing experience!
 There is something for almost everyone, regardless of age, experience, or interests.
 However, you must read and agree to honor our Policies and other farm rules and guidelines.
 To better understand these policies in action, check out our blog, Reports from the Farm – especially entries for the time of year you expect to participate.

 Volunteers are rewarded in many ways.
 One of our mottoes is “feed the workers” – you get fresh vegetables, lamb, and other farm products for your household.
 Depending on the schedule, you’ll be invited to join meals taken during your work shift.
 You also get invaluable learning experiences, opportunities for networking, exercise, fresh air, etc. Volunteers who complete the season as planned are honored with an end-of-the-season feast and gifts.